jaeheejung/jaeheejung.github.io/research.md

 Jung, Jae-Hee and Margit Tavits. _Counter-Stereotypes and Attitudes Toward Gender and LGBTQ Equality_. (book manuscript) _Under contract with Elements in Gender & Politics at Cambridge University Press._

 Jung, Jae-Hee.
-"Does Moral Rhetoric Fuel or Reduce Divides Between Parties and Non-Copartisan Voters?" _Under review._
+"Does Moral Rhetoric Fuel or Reduce Divides Between Parties and Non-Copartisan Voters?" _R&R._

 Culpepper, Pepper, Ryan Shandler, Jae-Hee Jung, and Taeku Lee.
-"Media Coverage of Inequality, Fairness Considerations, and Support for Redistribution in Six Countries." _Under review._
+"Media Coverage of Inequality, Fairness Considerations, and Support for Redistribution in Six Countries."

 Jung, Jae-Hee.
 "Voters' Preferences for Parties' Moral Rhetoric."